 I am sure that you will agree that seeking out the best that a city can offer in a day can be challenging.
 And this can be particularly tricky if that city is as architecturally and historically rich as Strasbourg.

 Strasbourg, the capital city of the Alsace region in Eastern France, lies two miles from the German border on the other side of the Rhine.
 In the league of French cities to visit, it is often overlooked in favour of the more glamorous Paris, sunnier Nice or the foodie’s delight, Lyon.

 This is a pity because, for my money, Strasbourg is one of the prettiest cities in France.
 Its historic city centre, the Grande Île, is a UNESCO World Heritage site.
 Steeped in history, between 1681 and 1914 its ownership see-sawed between Germany and France, the legacy of which can be seen in its architecture and food.

 As a day-tripper, the good news is that many of the city’s main attractions are in a compact area.
 This means that it is easy to navigate on foot.
-Therefore, by following my self-guided walking tour, you will be able to uncover the treasures of Strasbourg in a day or less.
+Therefore, to help you discover the treasures of Strasbourg in a day, follow my free walking tour.

 From the train station, it’s an easy 15-minutes’ walk to the cathedral.

 After its Parisian namesake, Strasbourg’s Notre Dame is the most visited cathedral in France.
 Standing on the site of a Roman temple, the Notre Dame is unabashed Gothic splendour.
 With its 142 meter tower, towering like an exclamation mark over the city, for four centuries it was considered to be the tallest building in the world.

 As Hitler had his beady eye on its magnificent stained glass windows, they were placed in salt mines during WW2.
 The rose window above the main entrance is particularly striking.